Co-Signer Vs. Co-Borrower: What's the Difference?

 As you can see, co-borrower and cosigner sound the same, have similar responsibilities and both will need to pay the loan if one defaults.

-The main difference between the two is that a co-borrower is an equal partner in the loan and has equal rights to the assets.
+The main difference between co-borrower vs. co-signer is that a co-borrower is an equal partner in the loan and has equal rights to the assets.
 A cosigner just guarantees the loan and has no rights over the assets even if there is a default.

 It’s a slight distinction but an important one.